 Asked if he was a pedophile, Sandusky said, "No."

-The interview came amid heightened scrutiny over the role the Second Mile may have played over the years - scrutiny, some of the organization leaders feared, that may force the charity to close its doors.
+The interview came amid heightened scrutiny over the role the Second Mile may have played over the years in Sandusky's activities - scrutiny, some of the organization leaders feared, that may force the charity to close its doors.

 Two of the charity's top executives resigned over the weekend, as critics continued to question why they failed to stop Sandusky's work with children as soon as they learned of abuse allegations against him.

 And criticism of the district judge who released Sandusky on $100,000 unsecured bail has grown since it was learned she was a volunteer with the Second Mile.

 Jack Raykovitz, the Second Mile's president for 28 of its 34 years, stepped down Sunday, saying he hoped his exit might help restore the community's faith in the charity.